kowsar89/just-my-notes/source/_drafts/code-review-2.md

 ## 📝 Step-2: My Review Instruction File

-At the root of my project, I keep a file named `_code-review.md`.
-This file contains all the rules the AI should follow when performing a review.
-Here's the content of the file as gist: https://gist.github.com/kowsar89/d99ca34b5f8ce4e58d454c0267ad71dd
+At the root of my project, I keep a dedicated file called `_code-review.md`.
+This file is essentially the playbook for how I want AI to handle reviews.
+Instead of me typing out rules every time, the file already defines everything — from how to fetch diffs with `glab mr diff <number>` to how the output should be formatted and stored.

-Because everything is already written in `_code-review.md`, I never need to re-explain my workflow — Codex just follows the file.
+I’ve shared the full content here as a gist: [gist.github.com/kowsar89/d99ca34b5f8ce4e58d454c0267ad71dd](https://gist.github.com/kowsar89/d99ca34b5f8ce4e58d454c0267ad71dd)

+With this in place, all I need to do is point Codex to `_code-review.md` and it knows exactly what to do.

 ## 🔧 Step-3: Running a Review